thanasisn/SDR_enhancement_LAP/article/article_doc.md

 at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of the cosine of SZA.

-![Figure 2.3: Example of the relation of the measured GHI versus the reference clear sky irradiance for the year 2005, where the intensity of the detected over irradiance (OIR) is color coded.](media/rId35.png){width="5.833333333333333in" height="3.6280479002624673in"}
+![Figure 2.3: Example scatter plot of the measured GHI and the reference clear sky irradiance for the year 2005.
+The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.](media/rId35.png){width="5.833333333333333in" height="3.6280479002624673in"}

-Figure 2.3: Example of the relation of the measured GHI versus the reference clear sky irradiance for the year 2005, where the intensity of the detected over irradiance (OIR) is color coded.
+Figure 2.3: Example scatter plot of the measured GHI and the reference clear sky irradiance for the year 2005.
+The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.

 # 3 Results